iterative/ldb-resources/documentation/Command-summary.md

 #### Platform independent

 Place python code in `reverse.py` and call with `python3 path/to/reverse.py`.
-The disadvantage of this method is that you have to specify the full path to `reverse.py`.
+The disadvantage of this method is that you have to specify the path to `reverse.py`.

 Example usage:
 ```